webMath/algesurf/home-page/r3/readme.md

 * Follows Mr.doob coding style
 * Follows Three.js examples coding style
-	* Functios are functions not variables
+	* Functions are functions not variables
 	* Uses init() and animate() functions
 	* Loads libraries from GitHub
 	* No external js or css files other then standard Three.js files